beta-tester/RPi-PXE-Server/README.md

 ## installation:
 assuming,
-- your Raspberry Pi is running Raspberry Pi OS Buster (or Lite) from 2021-01-11,
+- your Raspberry Pi is running Raspberry Pi OS Bullseye (or Lite),
 - and has a proper connection to the internet via LAN (eth0).
 - and your SD card can hold all the iso images (16GB when you use unmodified script)